 - Draft Local Agency Electronic Reporting Conversion Plan Temp, 1/28/2010 (PDF)

 CalEPA has published the final revised State Surcharges affecting each entity regulated under the Unified Program.
 The surcharge is used to fund the costs of all State Agencies with Unified Program responsibilities.
-Certified Unified Program Agencies are responsible for billing and collecting the new surcharges state surcharge as part of their Single Fee System on and after July 13, 2012.
+Certified Unified Program Agencies are responsible for billing and collecting the state surcharge as part of the Single Fee System.

 State Surcharge is set as follows: